apostolosr/librarycoreapi/README.md

 - Runs continuously as a hosted background service
 - Processes events asynchronously with manual acknowledgment for reliability

+#### Current Consumer Policy
+- **QoS Settings**: `prefetchCount: 1` - Processes one message at a time
+- **Routing**: Wildcard pattern `#` - Consumes all events from the exchange
+- **Acknowledgment**: Manual acknowledgment (`autoAck: false`) - Messages are only removed from queue after successful MongoDB storage
+- **Error Handling**: Failed messages are requeued (`requeue: true`) for retry
+- **Connection Recovery**: Automatic reconnection enabled with 10-second retry interval

+#### Tradeoffs
+**Current Approach (Sequential Processing):**
+- **Reliability**: High - One message at a time ensures no message loss on failure
+- **Data Integrity**: Guaranteed - Each event is persisted before processing the next
+- **Error Recovery**: Robust - Failed messages are automatically requeued
+- **Memory Efficiency**: Low memory footprint - Only one message in memory at a time
+- **Throughput**: Lower - Cannot process multiple events concurrently
+- **Latency**: Higher - Events must wait in queue for sequential processing
+- **Scalability**: Limited - Single consumer handles all event types

+**Performance vs Reliability:**
+The current implementation prioritizes **reliability over performance**, which is appropriate for an event store where data integrity is critical.
+However, this may become a bottleneck under high event volume.

+#### Future Performance Optimizations
+1. **Parallel Processing**
+   - Increase `prefetchCount` to allow multiple unacknowledged messages (e.g., 10-50)
+   - Process multiple events concurrently
+   - Tradeoff: Higher memory usage, but significantly improved throughput

+2. **Multiple Consumers with Routing**
+   - Deploy separate consumers for different event types, ex :
+     - `book.*` → BookEventConsumer
+     - `party.*` → PartyEventConsumer
+     - `reservation.*` → ReservationEventConsumer
+   - Each consumer can have optimized QoS settings per event type
+   - Enables horizontal scaling and independent scaling per event type

+3. **Monitoring & Metrics**
+   - Track processing rate, queue depth, and error rates
+   - Enable proactive scaling based on metrics

 ### EventCleaner
 - Periodically cleans old events from the MongoDB event store
 - Deletes events older than 1 year (365 days)